amitgupta-mai/sebi-demo/API_INTEGRATION_STATUS.md

 - ✅ **FIXED**: Wallet balance now updates automatically when funds are added
 - ✅ **FIXED**: Convert page now shows all companies with available tokens in dropdown
 - ✅ **FIXED**: Added comprehensive safe object checks using optional chaining throughout convert page
+- ✅ **FIXED**: Trading page redesigned to match the required layout with Place Order, Market Overview, and Your Orders sections
+- ✅ **FIXED**: Market overview cards now match the exact design from screenshot with proper colors and layout
 - ✅ **FIXED**: Portfolio and Dashboard now handle the actual API response structure
 - ✅ Added proper error handling and authorization headers
 - ✅ Updated authentication to use real API endpoints